Pocan holds district-wide Tele-Town Hall

-United States Rep. Mark Pocan will host a district-wide Tele-Town Hall at 7 p.m.
-April 9 providing an update on efforts in Congress to combat the coronavirus outbreak and discuss news of the day.
-Pocan will be reaching out to Wisconsinites in Dane, Green, Iowa, Lafayette, Richland, Rock and Sauk County to hear from them on how he can support the second district during this pandemic.
+United States Rep. Mark Pocan will host a district-wide Tele-Town Hall at 7 p.m. today providing an update on efforts in Congress to combat the coronavirus outbreak and discuss news of the day.
+Pocan will reach out to Wisconsinites in Dane, Green, Iowa, Lafayette, Richland, Rock and Sauk County to hear from them on how he can support the second district during this pandemic.
 After his brief remarks, he will open it up for a live question and answer with constituents from across the district on their questions regarding the COVID-19 pandemic.

 To participate, dial 833-738-0062, no pin needed.